2007 French presidential election: Requirements

 The requirements for being successfully nominated as a candidate are defined by the organic law of 6 November 1962.

 All candidates must be of French nationality and at least 23 years old (the same requirement as for the candidates to the National Assembly).

 Candidates must obtain signatures from 500 elected officials (mayors, members of Parliament, elected representatives) supporting their candidacy.
-These signatures from elected officials (informally known in French as parrainages, but legally known as "presentations") must be from at least 30 different departments or overseas territories, and no more than 10 percent can be from any individual department.
+These signatures from elected officials (informally known in French as parrainages, but legally known as "presentations") must be from at least 30 departments or overseas territories, and no more than 10 percent can be from any individual department.
 A presentation from an elected official does not imply the official supports the policies of the candidate, but rather that this official considers the candidate to be a serious candidate.

 Candidates must also submit a statement with details of their personal assets.

 The Constitutional Council published the official candidate list on 20 March 2007.
-The candidates are listed in a randomised order.
-This order will be used for the official campaign: thus, posters for Olivier Besancenot will always be on the No. 1 board, those for Marie-George Buffet on the No. 2 board, etc., regardless of where in France the boards are located.
+The candidates were listed in a randomised order.
+This order was used for the official campaign: thus, posters for Olivier Besancenot were always be on the No. 1 board, those for Marie-George Buffet on the No. 2 board, etc., regardless of where in France the boards were located.

-There were a total of 12 candidates for the 2007 election.
+There were 12 candidates for the 2007 election.